-A Portsmouth motorist who owed £18,000 in unpaid parking tickets has had their car seized.
+Driver owing £18,000 in parking tickets has car seized

 The unidentified driver managed to get 220 parking tickets on their Peugeot 206 and failed to pay up, despite both the council and bailiffs repeatedly attempting to get in contact.

 Under its parking enforcement powers, which state that a car can be seized if the owner fails to pay three penalty notices and makes no attempt to get in touch, Portsmouth City Council removed the offending car from the roads.

 The car will eventually be destroyed if the owner does not stump up the cost of the tickets, as well as removal and storage fees.